fpcarneiro/learning_python/README.md

-# learning_python
+# LEARNING PYTHON
-Repository of various codes in Python created while I explored the language.
+Repository of a number of codes made in Python while I explored the language.